LandonTheCoder/raytrace/NOTES.md

 If a ray P(t) = Q + t \* d hits the sphere, there is a value of t satisfying the sphere equation given above.
 That means we need to look for (C - P(t)) · (C - P(t)) = r^2, or (C - (Q + t \* d)) · (C - (Q + t \* d)) = r^2.
 We can separate terms based on presence of a t: (-t \* d + (C - Q)) · (-t \* d + (C - Q)) = r^2.
 Then, we can distribute the dot product: t^2 \* d · d - 2t \* d · (C - Q) + (C - Q) · (C - Q) - r^2 = 0.
 The t can be solved for by quadratic equation, which gives that a = d · d, b = -2d · (C - Q), c = (C - Q) · (C - Q) - r^2.
 While algebraically its square root can be positive (2 real solutions), negative (no real solutions), or 0 (1 real solution), it relates to the geometry (0 roots is no intersection, 1 root is 1 intersection, 2 roots is 2 intersections).

+### Lambertian distribution ###
+Lambertian distribution is a more accurate way to implement diffuse surfaces.
+It scatters reflected rays in a manner proportional to cos(ϕ), with ϕ as the angle between reflected ray and surface normal.
+In other words, a ray is most likely to scatter in a direction near surface normal, and less in directions away from it.
+It can be created by adding a random unit vector to the normal vector.
+With hit point as p and normal vector as n, there are 2 sides at that intersection, so there are 2 tangent unit spheres displaced from surface by length of radius (1 for unit sphere).
+1 is displaced in direction of normal (n) and 1 is displaced towards -n.
+There are spheres touching surface centered at (P + n) and (P - n), where (P - n) is inside surface and (P + n) is outside.
+We pick a point S on the unit sphere on the outside, and send a ray from P to S (vector (S - P)).

 ## Surface/Materials Notes ##

 ### Diffuse Surfaces ###